Owen Green (footballer, born 1998)

-Owen Green (born 9 September 1998) is an English footballer who plays as a defender for Chattanooga Red Wolves in the USL League One.
+Owen Green (born 9 September 1998) is an English footballer who plays as a defender.

 Career

 Youth, college & amateur

 Green was born in Leicester, England to an English father and Filipino mother.
 He was raised in Miami, Florida, attending Doral Academy Preparatory School.

 In 2017, Green attended Florida International University to play college soccer.
 In four seasons with the Panthers, Green made 41 appearances, scoring three goals and tallying five assists.

 While at college, Green played in the USL League Two with Weston FC in 2018, and with South Georgia Tormenta 2 in 2021.

 Professional

 On 1 April 2022, Green moved up to Tormenta's USL League One side South Georgia Tormenta.
 He made his debut for the club on 7 April, appearing as an injury-time substitute during a 1–0 win over Charleston Battery in the U.S. Open Cup.
 Green's Tormenta FC team won the 2022 USL League One championship.

 On 13 January 2023, Green signed with USL League One expansion club Lexington SC.

 On 18 May 2024, it was announced that Green has signed for USL League One club Chattanooga Red Wolves in a short-term deal.